mashingan/modern-opengl-notes/readme.md

 and projection of camera view and world, we also spice up with animated blending from the exercise in the previous chapter (texture chapter).

+11. `depthstencil_cubed.nim`
+This notes is the first notes in chapter of depth buffer and stencil buffer.
+Taking the base of notes from previous lesson, this notes changes the vertices to represent the cubed surfaces area in 36 vertices.
+We also change back the drawing method from `glDrawElements` to `glDrawArrays` as the vertices representation is reverted back to simple vertices.
+What also changed is the camera position from `1.2, 1.2, 1.2` to `2.5, 2.5, 2.0`
+to get better view of our cube surface.
+Without `glEnable(GL_DEPTH_TEST)`, we will see our cube rendered as hollow cube, but it becomes solid boxed cube after we enable it.
+The vertices representation also adds `Z` in the position coordinate so we change our shader from `vec2` to `vec3`.

 [open.gl]: https://open.gl
 [staticglfw]: https://github.com/treeform/staticglfw
 [glfw]: https://www.glfw.org